 - 1. Complete the requirements for admission to the College.
 (Admission to Galveston College does not guarantee admission to the nursing program.)
 Application to the nursing program requires the filing of a pre-plan/degree plan which shows evidence of: - a.
 Satisfactory completion of Texas Success Initiative (TSI) requirements. - b.
 Good standing with Galveston College - c.
 Satisfactory completion of science courses within five years of the program start date. - d.
 Satisfactory completion of an Intermediate Algebra course (MATH 0304) or Foundation of Statistics course (MATH 0308), or a passing placement test score within five years of the program start date.
 Mathematics courses are accepted according to Galveston College requirements. - e.
 Pharmacology (RNSG 1301) and Health Assessment (1215) may be completed in advance, but not more than 12 months prior to beginning the EMT-P Transition to ADN program. - f.
 Satisfactory completion of required prerequisite courses. - 2.
 Send official copies of the following to the Admissions Office: - a.
 Transcript showing successful completion of Basic, Intermediate and EMT-Paramedic courses. - b.
 High school transcript/GED scores - c.
 Transcripts for all college work completed. - 3.
 Show proof of Texas certification or Licensed Paramedic. - 4.
 Provide evidence of first Hepatitis B Vaccination prior to the first day of class. - 5.
 Achieve a grade of "C" or better in all required courses.
 An overall GPA of 2.7 as well as a GPA of 2.5 on all prerequisite courses is the minimal requirement for admission consideration.
 Acceptance to the ADN Transition program is through a competitive selection process based on a point system.
 Students will earn points based on prerequisite and science courses, and general education and pre-nursing courses.
 The information packet available on-line details the procedure for program application. - 6.
 Submit current, clear background check or approved Declaratory Order from the Texas Board of Nursing prior to the first day of class. - 7.
 Students must personally complete the Nursing Program application.
 (This is a separate application from the Galveston College application.)
 This application is to be filed with the Nursing Director. - 8.
 Be aware that there will be an unannounced drug screening test after acceptance into the nursing program. - 9.
 Be certified in Basic Life Support, Health Care Provider (CPR) at program entry and maintain certification throughout the course of study. - 10.
 Prospective applicants will be required to pass a nurse entrance test administered at Galveston College, as part of the admission criteria.
-Information on dates and time of the exam administration is available from the Nursing Department.
+Students must register with the Nursing Department for exam administration.
 Students who do not pass the examination will be counseled and remediation will be recommended.
-Students may retake the examination one time each year.
 A passing score on the exam is valid for one year.
-A minimum score of 75% must be achieved to be eligible for admission and specifically 75% must be achieved on Anatomy and Physiology as well as a composite score of 75%.